livysdad27/livysdad27.github.io/resume.md

 * I led the assessment with legal to evaluate custom software against FDA compliance criteria.
 This required deep subject matter expertise around FDA MDDS law, deployed technology and legal precedent in Telehealth.
 * Drove the  Enterprise security assessments for our custom software to complete threat models, analyze them and ensure compliance.

-### Principal Analyst - Enterprise Telehealth, 2013 - 2014
+### Principal Analyst, Enterprise Telehealth, 2013 - 2014
 Deployed  a new telehealth videoconferencing platform (Vidyo) across the enterprise.
 Drove the technical architecture, integration vendor selection, hardware selection and architecture including infrastructure  design and workflow development.

 * Led the vendor selection process for cart hardware and integration vendor, partnering with legal, finance and the Telehealth leadership team to ensure balance between cost, supportability and compliance with FDA criteria.